digital-delivery-academy/selenium-pom-framework/README.md

 - A full reference guide is here: https://github.com/digital-delivery-academy/selenium-pom-framework/wiki
 - Technical reference documentation (javadocs) are here: https://digital-delivery-academy.github.io/selenium-pom-framework/javadoc-0.0.4

+## Example tests

+See https://github.com/digital-delivery-academy/selenium-pom-example repository for an example of how to write Selenium tests using the Page Object Model.
+This repository uses this framework.

 ## Usage

 Put this in your POM.xml.